Press "Enter" to skip to content

 What about fees?

-So now if I’ve convinced you, I remind you that by using my code MKT_MONEYMADAM when opening your account and with a first deposit of 1,000 CHF on the platform, to invest, save, or spend with the Swissquote card, you’ll receive a trading credit of 200 CHF instead of 100 CHF.
+So now that I’ve convinced you, remember that by using my code MKT_MONEYMADAM when you open your account and make your first deposit of CHF 1,000 on the platform to invest, save or spend with the Swissquote card, you will receive a trading credit of CHF 100.

 Have a great day and… to your investments!